7 influential and iconic American figures in history:

-7 iconic and influential figures in American history, that’s what we’re talking about today!
+That’s what we’re talking about today!

 In this lesson, I’ve put together 7 categories: Music, Literature/Art, Cinema, Government, Sports, Science, and Miscellaneous.
-From each category, I am going to tell you about someone who had a tremendous effect on American culture!
+From each category, I am going to tell you about someone who had a tremendous effect on American figures culture!

 Make sure you listen closely because at the end of the lesson I’ll be asking you a few questions about the people we learn about!